magento/devdocs/src/release/index.md

 ### Early access

-Pre-release is General Availability code that is available to {{site.data.var.ee}} merchants and all partners two weeks before GA.
+Pre-release is General Availability code that is available to {{site.data.var.ee}} merchants and all partners two weeks before General Availability.
 It allows for quicker deployment of code before General Availability.

 Beta is non-General Availability code that is available to all partners.
 It allows for extra time to review code and affected components.